Monthly Archives: June 2015

 It's never too early to start planting the seeds for lifelong football fandom.
-From dressing infants and toddlers in miniaturized soccer kits to taking them to games at a young age, raising your child in the culture of association football improves the chances of them adopting that culture as their own.
-Just
+From dressing infants and toddlers in miniaturized soccer kits to taking them to games at a young age, raising your child in the culture of association football improves the chances of them adopting that culture as

 With the mid-June qualifying games now on the books, we are officially more than halfway through the Euro 2016 qualifying competition.
 Standings in each qualifying group are now starting to solidify themselves, and we are getting a better sense of which soccer teams are in good qualifying position and which ones are going to have to turn on the heat between now and October.
 In this blog post we take a look at the teams in Euro 2016 qualifying group D.